In 2019, native ads make up over 61% of display ad spend, making them one of the fastest growing formats on the market.

 Short answer: no.

-While native advertising certainly has its advantages, it’s not meant to replace content marketing.
-Native advertising is typically a one-time thing; it’s a great way to introduce yourself and your business to an audience, and to give them reason to dig deeper into what is it you offer.
+While it certainly has its advantages, it’s not meant to replace content marketing.
+Native advertising is typically a one-time thing; it’s a great way to introduce yourself and your business to an audience, and to give them a reason to dig deeper into what it is you offer.

 Content marketing, on the other hand, is all about the long haul.
 It’s mean to solidify a brand’s reputation and create an ongoing relationship with customers through different media and channels (which could include native advertising.)